Skip to content Skip to footer

 Rest

-Rest means not putting weight on your ankle, which means your ankle should not be bearing any of your weight.
-If you’re not using crutches or something similar, then you’re going to have to lean on something for support such as a wall or a chair.
-You don’t have to keep this up 24/7; when you’re ready to start moving around again (and if it’s safe), do it slowly and take frequent breaks.
-The goal is to get your ankle moving as much as possible.
-If you have to use a wheelchair, then that’s fine, but try to keep in mind that you are walking with a limp and your foot is deformed.
-If you feel pain stopping you from using your ankle or unable for whatever reason, then put a pillow under your foot.
+Rest means not putting weight on your ankle which means your ankle should not be bearing any of your weight If you’re not using crutches or something similar then you’re going to have to lean on something for support such as a wall or a chair You don’t have to keep this up 24/ 7 when you’re ready to start moving around again (and if it’s safe) do it slowly and take frequent breaks The goal is to get your ankle moving as much as possible If youfeel soreness or pain stopping you from using your ankle or unable for whatever reason then take an NSAID such as ibuprofen or naproxen and put a pillow under your foot if required.

 Ice

-Ice directly after the injury is essential.
-Hard ice packs on your ankle will do the trick!
-It can help stave off any swelling and promote blood flow back into the area.
-You want to wrap these ice packs around your ankle for 15-20 minutes at a time every hour on the hour until the swelling goes down.
+Ice pack directly after the sports injury is essential Hard cold packs on your ankle will do the trick!
+It can help stave off any swelling and promote blood flow back into the area aiding the healing process You want to wrap these cold packs around your ankle for 15 20 minutes at a time every hour on the hour until the swelling goes down.

 Compression

 Compression is what you do next to help promote healing!
-Wrap a bandage around your ankle right after it has stopped swelling.
-This will help keep the ankle stable and reduce any further swelling that might occur.
-Once it starts bruising, remove the bandage.
+Wrap an ace bandage around your ankle along with ice pack right after it has stopped swelling This will help keep the ankle stable and reduce any further swelling that might occur Once it starts bruising remove the bandage.

 Elevation

-Elevation is very important.
-You want to elevate your foot as much as possible, which means sitting comfortably in a chair with at least one pillow under each heel.
-Don’t rock back and forth or shift your weight if you can help it, because that can make your ankle worse due to stress points on the injury site and force on the ligaments.
+Elevation is very important You want to elevate your foot as much as possible which means sitting comfortably in a chair with at least one pillow under each heel Don’t rock back and forth or shift your weight if you can help it because that can make your ankle worse due to stress points on the injury site and force on the ligaments Applying an ice pack to the affected area for 15 20 minutes at a time can help reduce swelling soreness and numbness.

 Recovery Time For A Sprained Ankle

-You’re going to need to visit your doctor within the first 24 hours of spraining your ankle.
-They’ll want to see you and can tell from visual inspection as well as a physical exam how severe the injury is.
-Your doctor may also use an x-ray or MRI scan to determine how severe the sprain is and needs to be treated.
+You’re going to need to visit your doctor within the first 24 hours of spraining your ankle They’ll want to see you and can tell from visual inspection as well as a physical exam how severe the sports injury is Your doctor may also use an x ray or MRI scan to determine how severe the soft tissue injury is and needs to be treated Using ice pack nsaid and rice therapy can help treat ankle contusions and reduce hemorrhaging to the affected body part.

-If there’s no fracture or bone in your ankle, then the doctor will probably recommend RICE treatment right away.
-If your ankle isn’t fully swollen and the tissue is intact, then they’ll probably let you get back to walking as soon as possible.
-If your ankle is fractured and the skin is showing signs of rupture, like redness or swelling, then you’ll need emergency medical care.
+If there’s no fracture or bone in your ankle then the doctor will probably recommend RICE treatment right away If your ankle isn’t fully swollen and the tissue is intact then they’ll probably let you get back to walking as soon as possible If your ankle is fractured and the skin is showing signs of rupture like redness or swelling then you’ll need emergency medical care RICE therapy which involves the use of an ice pack is a common method used in sports medicine for soft tissue injuries.

 Prevention Tips For Avoiding Ankle Sprains In The Future

-Make sure you have the right shoes on, and they fit you properly.
-They need to have good support and a decent amount of cushioning.
-If you can’t find shoes that work for you, then ask your doctor about custom-made orthotics or even custom- surgeries for your feet!
+Make sure you have the right shoes on and they fit you properly They need to have good support and a decent amount of cushioning If you can’t find shoes that work for you then ask your doctor about custom made orthotics or even custom surgeries for your feet!
+Proper shoes can help with blood flow and the healing process Additionally utilize ice pack and rice therapy to reduce inflammation and pain following any soft tissue injury on any body part.

 If this injury seems minor, don’t put off seeing a doctor.
 You might not think so now, but it’s always better to be safe than sorry.